ydcnanhe/sklearn-ekmeans/doc/index.rst

         :class-card: intro-card
         :shadow: md

-        Information regarding this template and how to modify it for your own project.
+    Learn how to install, fit, and evaluate EKMeans on your data.

         +++